Mary-Tyler-Moore/GatsbyJS-Big-Step/README.md

 Distributed under the Creative Commons BY-NC-SA License.
 See `LICENSE` for more information.

-## Author's Environmental Impact:
+## Author's Environmental Impact Statement:

-#### I am seeking to work 100% remote.
-I am seeking to stop driving my car :car: to an office :office: fives days per week.
-Please help me become a carbon :deciduous_tree: neutral :recycle: JS developer by sharing your stars :sparkles: with me.
+#### I am seeking a job as a remote Frontend Developer.
+My dream is to stop driving my car :car: to the office :office: everyday.
+Please help me become a more carbon :deciduous_tree: neutral :recycle: JS dev by sharing your star power :sparkles: with me.